The Da Vinci Code: Plot

 During the flight to Britain, Neveu reveals the source of her estrangement from her grandfather ten years earlier: arriving home unexpectedly from university, Neveu secretly witnessed a spring fertility rite conducted in the secret basement of her grandfather's country estate.
-From her hiding place, she was shocked to see her grandfather with a woman at the center of a ritual attended by men and women who were wearing masks and chanting praise to the goddess.
+From her hiding place, she was shocked to see her grandfather having sex with a woman at the center of a ritual attended by men and women who were wearing masks and chanting praise to the goddess.
 She fled the house and broke off all contact with Saunière.
-Langdon explains that what she witnessed was an ancient ceremony known as hieros gamos or "sacred marriage."
+Langdon explains that what she witnessed was an ancient ceremony known as hieros gamos or "sacred marriage".

 By the time they arrive at Westminster Abbey, Teabing is revealed to be the Teacher for whom Silas is working.
 Teabing wishes to use the Holy Grail, which he believes is a series of documents establishing that Jesus Christ married Mary Magdalene and fathered children, in order to ruin the Vatican.
-He compels Langdon at gunpoint to solve the second cryptex's password, which Langdon realizes is "apple."
+He compels Langdon at gunpoint to solve the second cryptex's password, which Langdon realizes is "apple".
 Langdon secretly opens the cryptex and removes its contents before tossing the empty cryptex in the air.
 Teabing is arrested by Fache, who by now realizes that Langdon is innocent.
 Bishop Aringarosa, head of religious sect Opus Dei and Silas' mentor, realizing that Silas has been used to murder innocent people, rushes to help the police find him.
 When the police find Silas hiding in an Opus Dei Center, Silas assumes that they are there to kill him and he rushes out, accidentally shooting Bishop Aringarosa.
 Bishop Aringarosa survives but is informed that Silas was found dead later from a gunshot wound.

 The final message inside the second keystone leads Neveu and Langdon to Rosslyn Chapel, whose docent turns out to be Neveu's long-lost brother, who Neveu had been told died as a child in the car accident that killed her parents.
-The guardian of Rosslyn Chapel, Marie Chauvel Saint Clair, is Neveu's long-lost grandmother.
-It is revealed that Neveu and her brother are descendants of Mary Magdalene.
+The guardian of Rosslyn Chapel, Marie Chauvel Saint Clair, is Neveu's long-lost grandmother and Saunière's wife who was the woman who participated with him in the "sacred marriage".
+It is revealed that Neveu and her brother are descendants of Jesus Christ and Mary Magdalene.
 The Priory of Sion hid her identity to protect her from possible threats to her life.

-The real meaning of the last message is that the Grail is buried beneath the small pyramid directly below the La Pyramide Inversée, the inverted glass pyramid of the Louvre.
-It also lies beneath the "Rose Line," an allusion to "Rosslyn."
+The real meaning of the last message is that the Grail is buried beneath the small pyramid directly below La Pyramide Inversée, the inverted glass pyramid of the Louvre.
+It also lies beneath the "Rose Line", an allusion to "Rosslyn".
 Langdon figures out this final piece to the puzzle; he follows the Rose Line (prime meridian) to La Pyramide Inversée, where he kneels to pray before the hidden sarcophagus of Mary Magdalene, as the Templar knights did before.